 The slides from this presentation are available here.

-Fatalities caused by falls from elevation continue to be the leading cause of death for construction workers, accounting for 345 of the 899 construction fatalities recorded in 2014.
+Fatalities caused by falls from elevation continue to be the leading cause of death for construction workers.
+Accounting for 345 of the 899 construction fatalities recorded in 2014.
 Falls from ladders make up nearly a third of those deaths.
-Some of these deaths can be prevented if designers incorporate horizontal grab features to enable workers to more effectively use three-point control when climbing ladders and other structures.
+Some of these deaths can be prevented if designers incorporate horizontal grab features.
+This will help enable workers to more effectively while using a three-point control when climbing ladders and other structures.

 Read the OSHA Alliance document (PDF Download)